TWilkin/powerpi/README.md

 The latest image for each service can be found on [Docker Hub](https://hub.docker.com/u/twilkin), if you've made local changes (or want to try out a service locally) you can build it from scratch with the following instructions.

 The images can be built with Docker's [_buildx_](https://docs.docker.com/buildx/working-with-buildx/) tool which supports cross-compilation of images, allowing us to build ARM images for deployment on a Raspberry Pi on an x86_64 architecture.
-Although, if you're not using Energenie, or PiJuice and therefore don't need the Pi module you can build and run the stack on other architectures supported by the base images.
+Although, if you're not using Energenie and therefore don't need the Pi module you can build and run the stack on other architectures supported by the base images.

 ```bash
 # From the root of your checkout of PowerPi